What Is a Revocable Beneficiary?

 How Does a Revocable Beneficiary Differ From an Irrevocable Beneficiary?

 The owner of a life insurance policy has control over the policy.
 The owner can make changes to the beneficiary designation, and in some cases, change the death benefit amount.
 Every policy provides for a revocable beneficiary.
+Choose a revocable life insurance beneficiary for easy adjustments over time.

 Here's some information on how they differ.